IL ROVESCIO DELLA MEDAGLIA

 El Reverso de la Medalla and the title La Biblia (but the record is sung

 in Italian), the latter containing a translation of the liner notes.

-Contaminazione has been reissued in Japan and Korea, while its English-sung equivalent Contamination exists in US (on Peters label) and German and canadian RCA issues (with same number as the corresponding English sung issue released in Italy).
+Contaminazione has been reissued on vinyl in Japan in 1987 (Edison CR-10008) and in Korea in 1992 (Si-Wan SRML-1002), while its English-sung equivalent Contamination exists in US (on Peters label) and German and canadian RCA issues (with same number as the corresponding English sung issue released in Italy).

 An old Korean bootleg reissue of Contaminazione also exists, with single cover and cat.no 15 (unknown label reproduced RCA design).